For the serious home pitmaster

 hold it at exactly the right temperature, and let time do the rest.

-After two-plus years of using a proof-of-concept unit on every brisket cook,
+After three-plus years of using a proof-of-concept unit on every brisket cook,

 we're ready to build the first production run — and we want serious home pitmasters